Find Trade Colleges

 The states with the most job growth for Drill Operator are Wyoming, North Dakota, and Georgia.
 Watch out if you plan on working in West Virginia, Nebraska, or Indiana.
 These states have the worst job growth for this type of profession.

-Salary for a Drill Operator
+How Much Does a Drill Operator Make?

-Rotary Drill Operators make between $32,110 and $87,790 a year.
+The salary for Rotary Drill Operators ranges between about $32,110 and $87,790 a year.

 undefined